storj-archived/tardigrade.io/content/apps/hero/apps-hero.md

 ---
-title : "Apps on Tardigrade"
+title : "Tardigrade Connectors"
 cta:  "Explore Our Partners"
-subheading : "We partner with leading dev tools, apps, and services to reach the masses with decentralized cloud storage that’s secure, affordable, durable, and compatible with any stack."
+subheading : "We partner with leading dev tools, apps, and services to reach the masses with decentralized cloud storage that’s secure, affordable, durable, and drop-in compatible."
 ---